anyscale/templates/templates/fine-tune-llm_v2/README.md

 ---------
 **Task:**

-Fine-tune llama-3-8b-instruct in custom mode (model is supported in default mode) on 16xA10s (auto mode uses 8xA100-80G) with context length of 512.
+Fine-tune llama-3-8b-instruct (a "core" model) in custom mode on 16xA10s (auto mode uses 8xA100-80G) with context length of 512.

 **Command:**